Celtic reaction: Grim realities amid Champions League hope; yelping sniffer dogs in incredible security crackdown

-Celtic reaction: Grim realities amid Champions League hope; yelping sniffer dogs in incredible security crackdown; building site Bernabeu
+Celtic reaction: Champions League grim realities as fans suffer draconian treatment in Bernabeu building site amid security crackdown

-There was more than the 5-1 thumping by Real Madrid that Celtic supporters in the Bernbeu had to be rueful over.
+There was more than the 5-1 thumping by Real Madrid that Celtic supporters in attendance at the Bernabeu had to be rueful over.

 Grim realities amid Champions League hope